What in the world is a SPIFF?!

 What Does a SPIFF Look Like?

-A SPIFF can take the form of any incentive that you, as a manufacturer, may pay to a salesperson who does well at their job.
-SPIFFS are most usually in the form of cash, credit, or cheques.
+A SPIFF can take the form of any incentive that you, as a manufacturer, may pay to a salesperson who more than just a decent job.
+SPIFF compensation is most usually in the form of cash, credit, or cheques.
 However, some manufacturers, owners, or executives may also award SPIFFs in the form of reloadable cards, gift cards, merchandise presents, or even incentive-based travel trips.

 Basically, SPIFFs can be any reward or token that has a monetary value.
 It can be hard cash; it can be a product, a free service package, a subscription, a development opportunity, an educational opportunity, or anything that offers an immediate incentive to a sales representative who rakes in the big bucks for the company in which they’re working.